hapijs/hapi/docs/Reference.md

         - a function with the signature `function(request)` which returns the relative or absolute file path.
         - an object with the following options:
             - `path` - a path string or function as described above.
+            - `filename` - an optional filename to specify if sending a 'Content-Disposition' header, defaults to the basename of `path`
             - `mode` - specifies whether to include the 'Content-Disposition' header with the response.
 Available values:
                 - `false` - header is not included.
 This is the default value.
                 - `'attachment'`